-Exhil bit No. 10.13# Description of Exhibit Entrusted Loan Contract, dated September 2, 2015, by and between BeiGene (Suzhou) Co., Ltd.; Suzhou Industrial Park Biotech Development Co., Ltd.; and China Construction Bank (English translation) 10.14# Purchase of Rights Agreement, dated October 1, 2015, by and between the Registrant and Merck KGaA 10.15# Option Agreement, dated October 1, 2015, by and between the Registrant and Merck KGaA 10.16# Amendment Agreement, dated October 1, 2015, by and between the Registrant and Merck KGaA 10.17† Employment Agreement, dated October 5, 2015, by and between BeiGene USA, Inc. and RuiRong Yuan 10.18 Second Amendment Agreement, dated December 3, 2015, by and between the Registrant and Merck KGaA 21.1 List of Subsidiaries of the Registrant 23.1 Consent of Ernst & Young Hua Ming LLP 23.2 Consent of Mourant Ozannes (included in Exhibits 5.1 and 8.1) 23.3 Consent of Fangda Partners (included in Exhibits 8.2 and 99.1) 24.1 Powers of Attorney (included in signature page to the original filing of this registration statement on Form S-1) 99.1 Opinion of Fangda Partners regarding certain PRC law matters 99.2 Consent of Director Nominee (Dr. Xiaodong Wang) To be inclu uded by amendment.
-Previously filed. † Indicates a management contract or any compensatory plan, contract or arrangement.
-Confidenti al treatment has been requested for portions of this exhibit.
-These portions have been omitted from the registrat
+Exhibit No. 10.13# Description of Exhibit Entrusted Loan Contract, dated September 2, 2015, by and between BeiGene (Suzhou) Co., Ltd.; 10.10# Suzhou Industrial Park Biotech Development Co., Ltd.; and China Construction Bank (English translation) 10.14# Purchase of Rights Agreement, dated October 1, 2015, by and between the Registrant and Merck KGaA 10.15# Option Agreement, dated October 1, 2015, by and between the Registrant and Merck KGaA 10.16# Amendment Agreement, dated October 1, 2015, by and between the Registrant and Merck KGaA 10.17† Employment Agreement, dated October 5, 2015, by and between BeiGene USA, Inc. and RuiRong Yuan 10.18 Second Amendment Agreement, dated December 3, 2015, by and between the Registrant and Merck KGaA 10.19† Senior Executive Cash Incentive Bonus Plan 10.20 Note Amendment and Exchange Agreement, dated January 26, 2016, by and between the Registrant and Merck Sharp & Dohme Research GmbH 10.21 Amendment No. 1 to Second Amended and Restated Investors' Rights Agreement, dated January 26, 2016, by and among the Registrant and certain shareholders named therein 21.1 List of Subsidiaries of the Registrant 23.1 Consent of Ernst & Young Hua Ming LLP 23.2 Consent of Mourant Ozannes (included in Exhibits 5.1 and 8.1) 23.3 Consent of Fangda Partners (included in Exhibits 8.2 and 99.1) 24.1 Powers of Attorney (included in signature page to the original filing of this registration statement on Form S-1) 99.1 Opinion of Fangda Partners regarding certain PRC law matters 99.2 Consent of Director Nominee (Dr. Xiaodong Wang)